 This morning, transfer to the station and take a 30-minute bullet train to Odawara.
 On arrival, transfer to tranquil Lake Ashi.
 Take a cruise across the lake before taking the Komagatake cable car for spectacular views of Mount Fuji and the lake below.
-Next, continue by road through the foothills of the iconic Mount Fuji to the mountain's base before heading up
+Next, continue by road through the foothills of the iconic Mount Fuji to the mountain's base.

-Fuji's 5th Station for spectacular mountain vistas.
 The region is spectacular with the calm waters of the five lakes, formed by past volcanic eruptions, reflecting Fuji's picture-perfect cone.

-Please note it is only possible to reach the 5th station if weather permits.
-If the 5th Station is closed, the group will visit Fujisan World Heritage Centre instead.

-Drive to Suwa to check in to your hotel for an overnight stay and enjoy the onsen facilities.
+Head up Fuji's 5th Station for spectacular mountain vistas, please note it is only possible to reach the 5th station if weather permits.
+If the 5th Station is closed, the Fuji San World Heritage Centre (formerly Fuji Visitor Centre) will be visited instead.
+Drive to Suwa to check in to your hotel for an overnight stay, and enjoy the onsen facilities.